 As Kate Green says in The Little Book of Burghley, Ginny “took a breathtakingly perfect line on Priceless, jumping the two curving rails of the ‘bowl’ of the glass and the corner where the ‘stem’ met the ‘foot’ of the glass without a single break in rhythm.”
 After that, Ginny and Priceless were deserving winners.

-Not every legendary Burghley question remains, though.
-“I miss Waterloo [the undulating mounds uphill from the Trout Hatchery, which are no longer used] – it was an amazing feature with all those ups and downs, and you could do a lot of interesting things there,” says Philip.
+Some of the legendary Burghley questions, have been lost and then reinstated.
+This year the Waterloo plain of undulating mounds uphill from the Trout Hatchery is making a return.
+It’s an area of the course that Philip missed when it was removed, saying: “It’s an amazing feature with all those ups and downs, and you could do a lot of interesting things there.”

-Another five-time winner, Andrew Nicholson, may not miss it so much.
+Another five-time winner, Andrew Nicholson, didn’t miss it so much.
 The video clip of his incredible “save” there in 2000 on Mr Smiffy is still a YouTube favourite.